swaptacular/swpt_creditors/README.md

 # Connection string for a PostgreSQL database server to connect to.
 POSTGRES_URL=postgresql+psycopg://swpt_creditors:swpt_creditors@localhost:5435/test

-# Connection string for a Redis database server to connect to.
-REDIS_URL=redis://localhost:6380/0?health_check_interval=30

 # Parameters for the communication with the RabbitMQ server which is
 # responsible for brokering SMP messages.
 The container will connect